Epic Marketing Fail!

 From a local marketers' perspective, a DAM tool with convenient, metadata-driven search helps them find assets more quickly, so they can find a brand-approved design for any purpose and never have to hand-write a sign again.
 In addition, with features for print and digital templating, local marketers can make approved edits quickly, even without a background in graphic design.

 CampaignDrive by Pica9 is a cure for Microsoft Word designs and hand-written signs on local outlet storefronts.
 Highly-customizable and easy-to-use, it enables brand managers to connect local marketers with the right asset at the right time to stop all that local marketing madness.
+Watch this short explainer video to learn how our brand management solution drives brand compliance at the local level.

 To learn the technology secrets of Marriott, Polaris, The Melting Pot and other big distributed brands that definitely aren't falling apart, we recommend our free eBook Distributed Marketing on Steroids: The Brand Manager’s Guide to Designing and Managing Local Marketing Assets Without Breaking a Sweat.